-At the Swiss Hockey’s 119th Annual General Assembly, it was decided to promote and evolve in the new format Hockey5.
-This new fast-paced style game, played on a smaller field, creates plenty of dynamic goal shots, scenes, changing tension.
-This excitement generates the awareness for attracting new hockey players.
+Swiss Hockey has decided at its 119th General Assembly to promote and develop the new Hockey5’s.
+The new fast-paced sport on a smaller field creates many goal shots, goal scenes, changing tension and thus creates attention to attract new field hockey players.
 Due to the simpler structures, smaller hockey nations can develop faster, play against the best and become one of the world’s elite.

 Spurred not least by our successes at the last U16 European Championship, with the winning the runner-up European Championship for the girls and a good 4th place in the boys, we have successfully applied for the next U16 Double European Championship (Girls & Boys) in Lausanne in 2021.